Terry Matthews: Honours

 Matthews was appointed an Officer of the Order of the British Empire (OBE) in the 1994 Birthday Honours for services to the communications industry.

 In 1998, he was elected as a Fellow of the Royal Academy of Engineering (FREng).

 On 16 June 2001, he was made a Knight Bachelor in the 2001 Birthday Honours for services to Industry and to Wales.

 Matthews has received honorary doctorates from the University of Wales (Glamorgan and Swansea), Carleton University. and the University of Bath in 2006.

 In 2011, he was appointed patron of the Cancer Stem Cell Research Institute at Cardiff University.

 In December 2017, he was appointed an Officer of the Order of Canada (OC) in the 2018 Canadian honours, for his achievements as a high-tech entrepreneur and investor, and for his contributions to community development through charitable endeavours.
 He was invested by the Governor General of Canada in November 2018.

+In 2026, the City of Ottawa awarded Matthews the key to the city.

 Personal life

-His daughter, Karen, is executive director at Wesley Clover Parks.
+His daughter Karen is executive director at Wesley Clover Parks.
 His son Owen lives in Victoria, British Columbia, is a general partner at Wesley Clover, and is founder and chairman of the Alacrity Foundation.
 His youngest son Trevor is an actor, founder and CEO of Brookstreet Pictures.